tinsi/tinsi/README.md

 I'm Tiina, a IT consultant based in Helsinki, Finland.
 I'm passionate about cloud development and cyber security and always looking for new ways to challenge myself and grow professionally.

 I’m a career changer and I participated in Academic Work Academy training camp in summer of 2022 (3 months).
-During the summer, we learned the essentials of AWS cloud and during fall 2022,, I became a certified AWS Developer Associate 🔥
+During the summer, we learned the essentials of AWS cloud and during fall 2022, I became a certified AWS Developer Associate 🔥

-Since then, I’ve continued upgrading my skills with a lot of different things, for example some fullstack development, Terraform with Udemy course and some hacking with hackthebox.com.
+Since then, I’ve continued upgrading my skills with a lot of different things, for example some fullstack development, Terraform and some hacking with hackthebox.com.